 - After 7 minutes at high pressure, remove the pot from the heat and allow the pot to sit until the pressure drops naturally.
 If it has not dropped in 20 minutes, release any pressure naturally by placing the pot under cold running water until it releases.
 Remove the lid, being careful to position the lid away from your face, and open the pot.
 Use broth right away or cool to store or freeze.

-Notes on Cooling: If cooling to refrigerate or freeze, strain the broth through a sieve into a large bowl or a large clean pot.
-Place in a sink filled with cold water and ice.
+Notes on Cooling: If cooling to refrigerate or freeze, strain the broth through a fine sieve into a large bowl or a large clean pot.
+Place in a sink or larger bowl filled with cold water and ice.
 Stir to cool and release the heat.
 When you can stick your finger in it and it feels cool, refrigerate until totally cold.
+It should be 70° (21 C) or lower.
 If freezing, portion broth into containers and freeze, noting the quantity, date and name of the broth with masking tape and a sharpie.

 I love Fagor pressure cookers.
 I have three!
 They are available on Amazon at a good price.
 An 8 quart Fagor pressure cooker is a good choice to start and very versatile.
 It’s the size I use the most.